shawnzhang12/MQTT_Server_RPi/README.md

 #### Running on the ATMega328 Chips

 In order to run on the chips alone, rewire the components based on the pin mapping given below, and power the VCC pin with 5V.
-Note that the nrf24l01 runs on 3.3V, so a voltage divider (5V --> 1K resistor (3.3V here) --> 2K resistor --> GND) or a level converter may be needed.
+Note that the nrf24l01 runs on 3.3V, so a level converter should be used.

 <img src="images/atmega_pin_mapping.png" width="500">